-Talent is also hawkish on Iran, using statements by anti-Iranian regimes in the Gulf as evidence of "universal" distrust of Iran's nuclear program and regime.
-"One of the few good things to come from the despicable WikiLeaks of U.S. diplomatic cables," he wrote in a December 2010 op-ed for the right-wing Washington Times, "is that they demonstrate that Muslim leaders who are closest to the Iranian regime—and who know it best—are emphatic that Iran is an aggressive and ongoing state sponsor of terrorism, that it must not be allowed to obtain nuclear weapons capability and that it cannot be trusted.”
+Talent is hawkish on Iran, arguing that the historic 2015 nuclear deal should be withdrawn.
+He has endeavored to paint Iran as an a dangerous and isolated power in the Middle East, once writing that “One of the few good things to come from the despicable WikiLeaks of U.S. diplomatic cables is that they demonstrate that Muslim leaders who are closest to the Iranian regime—and who know it best—are emphatic that Iran is an aggressive and ongoing state sponsor of terrorism, that it must not be allowed to obtain nuclear weapons capability and that it cannot be trusted.”
 The “Muslim leaders” Talent was referring to were the monarchs of the conservative Sunni regimes in the Gulf, who have long had a simmering rivalry with the Shiite and anti-monarchical Iran.

 Talent was a loyal ally of the George W. Bush administration during his tenure in the Senate.
 During his 2006 reelection race, which he narrowly lost to Democrat Claire McCaskill, Talent called McCaskill’s opposition to the Bush administration’s detainee treatment and warrantless wiretapping programs “weak.”
 And though he hadn’t yet entered the Senate when the body voted to authorize President Bush to strike Iraq, Talent said during the 2006 campaign that he would have authorized the war even knowing that Iraq had no weapons of mass destruction, since “it was the only possible strategic choice.”